keystonejs/keystone/examples/extend-graphql-subscriptions/README.md

 After you create a post, on the post item page there is a button labeled "Publish Post".
 Clicking this will set the status to `Published` set the `publishDate` to `now()` and send the post to the `postPublished` subscription.

-## Try it out in CodeSandbox 🧪

-You can play with this example online in a web browser using the free [codesandbox.io](https://codesandbox.io/) service.
-To launch this example, open the URL <https://githubbox.com/keystonejs/keystone/tree/main/examples/extend-graphql-subscriptions>.
-You can also fork this sandbox to make your own changes.